Diagnosis and Decision Making in Primary Care

-This module was developed to address the continual development of the advanced nurse practitioner role within both the hospital and community settings.
+This module was developed in collaboration with clinical experts to address the continual development of the advanced nurse practitioner role with a particular emphasis on the primary/community care environment.

-This module will facilitate the advanced nurse practitioner to develop the clinical knowledge and expertise in autonomous clinical decision making to facilitate such developments in their role.
+Work-based learning is a central component of the Diagnosis and Decision Making in Primary Care module and you should have access to patients in your role.
+This module will facilitate the advanced nurse practitioner to develop the clinical knowledge and expertise in autonomous clinical decision making to facilitate developments in the role.

 Extensive clinical experience and evidence of undertaking the following: